flowchain/devify-server/templates/102-air-quality-sensor-dropbox/README.md

 ## Prerequisites

 The guidelines are the same with the previous lessons.
-Therefore, this lessons will be explained in a short.
-Please read the previous 3 lessons before using this project.
+Therefore, this lesson will be explained in a short.
+Please read the previous 3 lessons before starting the project of this lesson.

 * [101-air-quality-sensor-console-print](../101-air-quality-sensor-console-print)
 * [101-air-quality-sensor-text-messaging-twilio](../101-air-quality-sensor-text-messaging-twilio)